 Tararua's Location and History (click the map on the right to enlarge)

-Tararua District is situated on the south-east coast of the North Island - bound to the west by the Tararua Range, the district has five territorial authority neighbours: Central Hawkes Bay District to the north, Manawatu District, Palmerston North City and Horowhenua District to the west, and Masterton District to the south.
+Tararua District is situated on the south-east coast of the North Island - bound to the west by the Tararua Range, the district has four territorial authority neighbours: Central Hawkes Bay District to the north, Manawatu District, Palmerston North City to the west, and Masterton District to the south.
 Tararua District is affectionately known as New Zealand's River Region because of the hundreds of rivers and streams that traverse it's borders.
 The largest being the Manawatu River and its tributaries (Mangahao, Mangatainoka, Makakahi, Makuri and Tiraumea rivers).

 The Waewaepa and Puketoi Ranges, running parallel to the Tararua and Ruahine Ranges, are located in the middle of the district and separate the Manawatu river valley to the west from the coastal hill country to the east.
 Much of the district's native bush has been cleared and the land is now mostly used for pastoral sheep, cattle, dairy farming, although there are also large areas devoted to forestry.